oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 1. Ensure that you have access to the database image, and then create a deployment using it:

-   - Use a browser to log in to `https://container-registry.oracle.com`, select `database->enterprise` and accept the license agreement.
+   - Use a browser to log in to `https://container-registry.oracle.com`, select `Database -> enterprise` and accept the license agreement.

    - Get the database image:
      - In the local shell, `docker login container-registry.oracle.com`.